The Teaching Model

 It can be difficult to tell if a collapsed casualty is breathing at all, breathing normally, or to be able to feel a pulse; especially through clothes and in a noisy environment.

-know what to do next.
-This risks them stopping resuscitation altogether, which, if the casualty needs chest compressions, they will not receive.
+If the child-rescuer does not know if a pulse is present or if the casualty is breathing, they will not know what to do next.
+This risks them stopping resuscitation altogether, which means that, if the casualty needs chest compressions, they will not receive them.
 Their chances of survival then decrease significantly.

 Casualties who are not breathing normally and do not have an adequate pulse will need CPR.
 Our simple assessment gives a clear response – the casualty either speaks, moves, gasps, moans, or they do nothing – meaning the rescuer knows what to do next.